Grigor McClelland: Awards and recognition

 McClelland was made a Companion at the British Institute of Management, the most senior grade of membership which was awarded by invitation only.
 In 1985, McClelland was honoured by Durham University when he was given an Honorary Doctorate in Law.
 In the Queen's Birthday Honours for 1994, McClelland was given a CBE for his charitable services in Tyne & Wear.
 It was reported he had previously turned down an award while Margaret Thatcher was Prime Minister.
 In 2003, he returned the CBE as part of his protest to the war in Iraq, but was given a receipt saying he could have it back when and if he wanted it, which he duly did in 2009.

 In 2011, the Journal for Management Studies and the Society for the Advancement of Management Studies launched the Grigor McClelland Doctoral Dissertation Award.
 It is awarded to innovative scholarship demonstrated in a PhD or DBA thesis within management and organisation studies.
 As part of the 50th anniversary of the Manchester Business School in 2015, the Grigor McClelland lecture series was launched to explore the interaction between business, education and social responsibility.
 It was named in McClelland's honour as this was an area that he had pioneered in.

+McClelland's papers are held by the University of Manchester Library.